 So, should you expect your organic reach to be the same, and your viral reach to have gone through the roof?
 Unfortunately, it is not that simple.

-The bug was only affecting certain types of impressions (for example, paid impressions in news feed or impressions of shared content); the effect of that bug fix on your page statistics will vary greatly depending on your content strategy, posting frequency and type of engagement you were getting.
+The bug was only affecting certain types of impressions (for example, paid impressions in news feed or impressions of shared content); the effect of that bug fix on your page statistics will vary greatly depending on your content strategy, posting Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. and type of engagement you were getting.